 Facial pigmentation can be so discouraging.
 It’s difficult to treat and takes consistency and diligence in your routine.
-Because I get this question almost daily in my DMs, I wanted to create a post on the basics to help you combat mild pigmentation disorders.
+Because I get this question almost daily in my DMs, I wanted to create a post on the basics to help you combat mild or for tackling pigmentation disorders.
 To clarify, these are all over-the-counter steps you can take to help improve melasma and post-inflammatory hyperpigmentation.
 I always recommend consulting with a Dermatology provider to confirm the condition you’re dealing with and rule out other possible conditions and causes.

 Remember that the most important way to tackle most skin concerns is with a comprehensive skin care routine!
 You can read about how to build an effective routine here!

 Melasma is a chronic disorder with no “cure”.
 It is often seen in women of childbearing age, in pregnancy and in those on hormonal birth control.
 Common areas are the upper lip, nose, cheeks and forehead.
 It is most commonly, not always, seen in areas of frequent sun exposure.
 As you may have gathered hormones (estrogen) and sun exposure are believed to be the most common causative agents.
 Sun exposure will always exacerbate this condition.
 If you suffer from melasma you’ve undoubtedly noticed this correlation when it flares in the summer months!
 It is also suspected that heat itself (in the absence of direct sun exposure) can flare melasma.
 If I so much as sit in a hot car, my upper lip will look like I grew a mustache. #sunstache.